Open-Argon/argon-v3/readme.md

    - Math-driven: Designed for mathematical computations, Argon 3 uses techniques and rules set in maths.
 It's designed to be easy for mathematicians to write and understand algorithms in.
    - Interpreted: Argon 3 is an interpreted language, so you don't need to compile your code before running it.
    - Cross-platform: Argon 3 can be run on any platform that has an interpreter for it.
-   - Lightweight: The Argon 3 interpreter is small and doesn't require a lot of system resources to run.

 ## 💻 Installation
 As of now, Argon 3 does not have an installer.
 Feel free to clone this repo and run the `build` file for your plateform. the build will be found in `bin/argon(.exe)`.